POWERHOUSE PLACE

 So it's a place for the people.
 But which people?

-Every stakeholder in powerhouse place - community, Council, businesses - were clear that this place needed to be safe and accessible for everyone.
+Every stakeholder in Powerhouse Place - community, Council, businesses - were clear that this place needed to be safe and accessible for everyone.
 We knew we had to actively challenge the status quo - the social model of disability and the prioritisation of white settler history.
 The powerhouse was undeniably part of a colonial project - extracting natural resources and sustaining settlement.
 Creating Powerhouse Place was a chance to start thinking about restorative placemaking - working with Country through biogenic materials, increasing tree canopy, reintroducting endemic species and creating a space for truthtelling and deep listening.
 Yennaga Jaanji - come listen.

 To create a place where all bodies and abilities can thrive we went above and beyond the requirements of the building code and made sure that:

-• Toilet and changing amenities are clearly visible, highly supportive and distributed around powerhouseplace so that they are always a short distance away
+• Toilet and changing amenities are clearly visible, highly supportive and distributed around Powerhouse Place so that they are always a short distance away

 • All paths of travel are accessible, well lit and inviting